Caroline Flack's death: Holly Willoughby reacts to 'utterly heartbreaking' news

-Holly Willoughby has paid tribute to fellow ITV star Caroline Flack tonight, following the Love Island presenter's tragic death.
+Holly Willoughby has paid tribute to fellow ITV star Caroline Flack, following the Love Island presenter's tragic death.

 The This Morning host shared a picture of them together alongside a sweet message.